 Testing websites for in-app browser experience

 As a website creator, I like to test websites on a wide selection of possible display combinations.
 However, as a geek, the first thing I did when installing Facebook and Twitter apps on my Android devices was to disable the in-app browser.
-Most people don’t even know this option exists, so with the rise in the use of social platforms, I have had to turn the in-app browsers back on to ensure sites look good in those too, so now I test in:
+I’m guessing this is also why there aren’t more posts about this on the web – the geeks haven’t noticed.
+Most people don’t even know the option to disable the in-app browser exists, so with the rise in the use of social platforms, I have had to turn the in-app browsers back on to ensure sites look good in those too, so now I test in:

 - Devices: PC, Android tablet, Apple iPad, phone.